horacioleon/challenge-remote-access/client_side.md

 ### proxy_ssh Service

-#### Create configuration file for proxy_ssh@server-A
+#### Create configuration file for proxy_ssh@server-a
-Create a file proxy_ssh@client-a on /etc/default/ path.
+Create a file proxy_ssh@server-a on /etc/default/ path.
 Change to the the directory using the cd command.

 `` cd /etc/default ``